Self-harm is defined as the intentional damaging of one’s body.

 Adolescence can be a time of extreme emotional confusion for many, and some may see self-harm as the only way out of this distress.

-Whilst appearing in both men and women, self-harm is also something more commonly observed in females.
+Whilst appearing in both men and women, self-harm is more commonly observed in females.

 Working professionals may also turn to self-harm, however, perhaps as a response to stress or feelings of inadequacy.